-A comparative approach to contemporary social issues using two distinct sociological perspectives as well as those of major film makers.
-After films and class discussion introducing students to the consensus and conflict perspectives in sociology, the work of film makers who have adopted one or other of these perspectives are considered.

-The values implicit in particular film movements are considered, eg German Expressionism, the western, documentary.
+A comparative approach to contemporary social issues using two distinct sociological perspectives as well as those of major filimmakers.
+After films and class discussion introducing students to the consensus and conflict perspectives in sociology, the work of filimmakers who have adopted one or other of these perspectives are considered.
+The values implicit in particular film movements, eg German Expressionism, the western, documentary.

-Screenings: one evening each week, starting at 5.00 pm are a compulsory part of the course.
-Teaching is by seminar and evaluation by essays, film reviews and seminar papers.
-There is a two-hour seminar each week.
-It should be noted that films are chosen for their historical and theoretical significance not for their entertainment value.
-Students who are not prepared to view difficult films seriously and analytically should not choose this course.
+Screenings: one evening each week, slarting at 5.00 pm are a compulsory part of the subject.
+Teaching is by seminar and evaluation by essays, and seminar papers.
+There is a two-hour seminar each week, it should be noted that films are chosen for their historical and theoretical significance not for their entertainment value.
+Students who are not prepared to view difficult films seriously and analytically should not choose this subject.